bglindner/CEE6720_BIO6720/lab01.md

 1. Import both tabular outputs as dataframes into the workspace of your choice (e.g., `R`, `jupyter`, Excel, etc.).
 NEVER copy and paste data from the command line to elsewhere!
 See the command `scp`, which when called from your local workspace offers a quick solution: `scp username@login-ice.pace.gatech.edu:remote_path/to/file.txt local_path/to/file.txt`.
 See also dedicated apps like, Globus, MobaXterm, VS Code, etc.
 2. Ensure that each query **gene** aligns at most to one section of the subject **genome**.
 In instances of multiple alignments, select the best scoring alignment and remove any secondary alignments.
 You may script this or do it manually, as you prefer.
 3. Prepare histograms for each output and compute their mean as ANI.
+4. Be sure to include these histograms in your final report.

 ## (Session 2) **Step 5:**
 Use `FastANI` to automatically generate ANI values.
 1. Obtain a copy of `FastANI` for your use on ICE by following the information found here: https://github.com/ParBLiSS/FastANI
 2. Use `FastANI` to produce ANI values for OS185:OS195 and OS195:OS185.
 Pay attention to the tool's documentation -- input to `FastANI` are genomes not genes.
+3. Be sure to include a comparison between the ANI values found manually and by `FastANI` in your final report.
+Did you observe any differences?
+If so, why might that be?

 ## (Session 2) **Step 6:**
 Scaling up: examining ANI values for a collection of genomes.
 1. In the data for session 2, you will find 10 genomes (`genome01.fna`,...`genome10.fna`).
 Using `FastANI` compute the ANI between all genomes.
 2. Using these ANI values, prepare a similarity matrix.
 Pay attention to the tool's usage guidelines, there is an optional output parameter that will make this much easier.
 3. Cluster the rows and/or columns of your simiarlity matrix and visualize as you would like.
+4. Be sure to include a visualization of this similarity matrix in your final report.
+Also, use this visualization to hypothesize which genomes belong to the same species and/or genus.

 # Assignment Reporting:
 Email Kostas a lab report.

-I. Be sure to include responses to the following in your results:

-1. Make sure you have presented your histograms for manual ANI calculation (step 4), your FastANI results (step 5), and your similarity matrix (step 6).
-3. Steps 4 and 5: Did you observe any differences between the values you found for ANI manually and with FastANI?
-If they differed, why might that be?
-4. Step 6: Which genomes appear to belong to the same species?
-Which genomes appear to belong to the same genus?
-5. Steps 5 and 6: What is the lowest value for ANI that `FastANI` will report?

-II.
 Briefly respond to the following conclusion questions at the end of your report:

-6. What are the differences between a FASTA file containing a complete genome sequence and a FASTA file containing just gene sequences?
+7. What are the differences between a FASTA file containing a complete genome sequence and a FASTA file containing just gene sequences?
-7. Compare and contrast the percent identity of a sequence alignment with the concept of ANI?
+8. Compare and contrast the percent identity of a sequence alignment with the concept of ANI?
-8. Both *Shewanella* strains have been observed to carry plasmids.
+9. Both *Shewanella* strains have been observed to carry plasmids.
 Did the FASTA files for OS185 and OS195 contain only chromosomal DNA or were these plasmids included?
 Should or should we not include extra-chromosomal elements in ANI calculations?
-9. Say you accidentally and permanently deleted the genomes provided to you for use in this exercise (perhaps through uncautious use of `rm -r`) and that they have also been removed from the `shared` directory.
+10. Say you accidentally and permanently deleted the genomes provided to you for use in this exercise (perhaps through uncautious use of `rm -r`) and that they have also been removed from the `shared` directory.
 How would you obtain them independently?
-10. What are the column names of a BLAST tabular produced by `-outfmt 6`?
+11. What are the column names of a BLAST tabular produced by `-outfmt 6`?
+6. Approximately, what is the lowest ANI that `FastANI` will report?
+Why do you think the tool has a lower limit?